pjakiela/ECON523/exercises/E2-exp-ideal-part1.md

 ### Question 9

-If you have answered Question 8 correctly, you be wondering why the standard error you just calculated differs (slightly) from the one reported by the `ttest` command.
+If you have answered Question 8 correctly, you might be wondering why the standard error you just calculated differs (slightly) from the one reported by the `ttest` command.
 The answer is that our "by hand" calculation did not assume that the variance of `b_h_edu` was the same in both groups, but Stata's `ttest` command does impose that assumption -- unless you add the `unequal` option.
 Trying redoing your `ttest` with `unequal` at the end.
 What is the estimated standard error on the difference in means now?
 It should match your answer to Question 8.

 ### Question 10